All About Dunnage Bags

 Shippers use several methods to secure their pallets to protect them during transit.
 Load securement accomplished by bracing and blocking using wood, metals bars, tie-downs, lashing belts, or even fasteners.
 Whatever the method used, it is crucial to make sure that there is no void between pallets so that the goods in them do not move, irrespective of how smooth or bumpy the ride.

 What Is Dunnage?

 Dunnage refers to any padding material that protects goods and prevents damage while shipping.
 It could range from the simple bubble wrap to foam and even steel.
-The type of good to be shipped determines the dunnage material used.
+The type of product to be shipped determines the dunnage material used.
 Shippers cannot place a small item in a large box filled with dunnage.
 Nor can they bubblewrap a fragile cargo and expect the dunnage material to do its job!

 Shippers use dunnage while transporting heavy-duty cargo or fragile parts such as transmission or body panels to absorb vibration and reduce breakage.
-They’re used while goods are being transferred to the manufacturing line to shield the parts.
+Protective packaging used while goods are being transferred to the manufacturing line to shield the parts.
 Dunnage is also used in manufacturing, especially factories using automated systems – jigs and fixtures are used as dunnage to prevent robotic arms from harming humans.

 What Are The Different Types Of Dunnage?